 Congressman Dent holds a Bachelor of Arts in Foreign Service and International Politics from the Pennsylvania State University and a Master’s of Public Administration from Lehigh University.
 In 2015, Moravian College conferred the honorary degree of Doctor of Laws upon Congressman Dent.

-Since Michael began his tenure as CEO, the firm has received countless accolades for its commitment to a quality and diverse workplace and the firm’s dedication and generosity to the communities and causes in which our employees and clients live and work.
+Since Mr. Heller began his tenure as CEO, the firm has received countless accolades for its commitment to a quality and diverse workplace and the firm’s dedication and generosity to the communities and causes in which our employees and clients live and work.

-In addition to his role as CEO of the firm, Michael is a recognized leader in the venture capital, private equity and emerging business space and began his career as a young associate during the IPO craze of the late 1980s.
+In addition to his role as CEO of the firm, Mr. Heller is a recognized leader in the venture capital, private equity and emerging business space and began his career as a young associate during the IPO craze of the late 1980s.
 He understands, first hand, the critical roles of modern executives.
-An important element of Michael’s practice is making the necessary introductions to help clients raise capital and find joint venture partners, and he is constantly relied upon for his business acumen and investment instincts.
-Michael’s practice is focused on all forms of equity and debt capital-raising transactions, mergers and acquisitions, joint ventures and strategic alliances, and initial public offerings.
+An important element of his practice is making the necessary introductions to help clients raise capital and find joint venture partners, and he is constantly relied upon for his business acumen and investment instincts.
+Mr. Heller's practice is focused on all forms of equity and debt capital-raising transactions, mergers and acquisitions, joint ventures and strategic alliances, and initial public offerings.

-Michael has significant personal business and investing experience, which differentiates him from his peers in the venture capital and private equity space.
-Michael was an early investor and currently serves on the board of directors of The Beachbody Company, Inc. (NYSE: BODY), the creator of the popular fitness programs P90X and Insanity, the leading health and fitness direct marketing company in the country.
+Mr. Heller has significant personal business and investing experience, which differentiates him from his peers in the venture capital and private equity space.
+He was an early investor and currently serves on the board of directors of The Beachbody Company, Inc. (NYSE: BODY), the creator of the popular fitness programs P90X and Insanity, the leading health and fitness direct marketing company in the country.
 Michael was also one of the original principal owners of the Valley Forge Casino and Resort.

 Pamela Forbes Lieberman serves on the board of directors of Standard Motor Products and guest lectures and speaks on culture, leadership, employee engagement and turnarounds.